A unified diagrammatic approach to topological fixed point models: Overview over the main definitions

-In this section, we give an overview over the complete vocabulary introduced in the main text.
-A \emph{substrate} consists of a finite set of \emph{elements}.
-Each of these elements has a finite set of \emph{indices}.
-Additionally, there is a finite set of \emph{bindings}, and each index is associated to a binding.

-A \emph{network} (of a given substrate) consists a finite set of \emph{atoms}.
-Each atom has a specific element.
-There is a finite set of \emph{bonds} connecting pairs of indices of the individual atoms.
-A bond might also have one or two \emph{open indices} which are not connected to any other atom.

-A \emph{move} is a pair of networks, together with a bijection between their open indices.
-A \emph{liquid} is a substrate together with a set of \emph{moves}.
+Since all the relevant concepts were introduced in the main text in a step by step way, it is useful to summerise them in this appendix.

+A \emph{liquid} consists of a finite set of tensor variables and bond dimension variables, and finite set of tensor-network equations for those variables.
+Those are equations between two networks whose open indices and their bond dimension variables match, and are called \emph{moves} of the liquid.
+A \emph{model} of the liquid associates to every bond dimension variable a bond dimension and to every tensor variable a tensor, such that all the equations given by the moves hold.

 Moves can be composed to yield other moves, and such a composition is called a \emph{derivation} of the resulting move.

-A \emph{liquid mapping} between two liquids $A$ and $B$ associates 1) to every binding of $A$ a collection of bindings of $B$ and 2) to every element of $A$ a network of $B$, such that every index of the $A$-element corresponds to an according collection of open indices of the $B$-network.
-Applying this replacement to all elements in a move of $A$, we obtain another move, called the \emph{mapped move}.
+A \emph{liquid mapping} from a \emph{source} liquid $A$ to a \emph{target} liquid $B$ associates 1) to every bond dimension variable of $A$ a collection of bond dimension variables of $B$ and 2) to every tensor variable of $A$ a network of $B$, such that every index of the $A$-tensor variable corresponds to an according collection of open indices of the $B$-network.
+Applying this replacement to all tensor copies in a move of $A$, we obtain another move, called the \emph{mapped move}.
 The mapped moves have to be derived moves of $B$.

-A \emph{model} of a substrate consists of 1) one bond dimension for each binding, and 2) one tensor for each element.
-The indices of the tensor and their bases correspond to the indices of the element and their bindings,

-A \emph{model} of a liquid is a model of the corresponding substrate.
-Every move defines an equation between two tensors via the evaluations of the two corresponding networks.
-All these equations have to hold,
+The mapping can be applied to a model of $B$ to yield a model of $A$.
+The compatibility of the mapping with the moves precisely ensures that the moves hold for th e$A$-model if they hold for the $B$-model.

+For two liquid mappings $A\rightarrow B$ and $B\rightarrow A$ let us refer to their composition $A\rightarrow B\rightarrow A$ as the \emph{double mapping}.
+Two such mappings are \emph{weakly inverse} to another if we can form an invertible domain wall between a model and the double mapping of the model, i.e., a network and its double mapping are equivalent up to moves apart from near the open indices.
+The same has to hold for the other double mapping, the composition $B\rightarrow A\rightarrow B$.
+Liquids $A$ and $B$ for which there exists a pair of mappings weakly inverse to another are \emph{equivalent} in the sense that the phases they capture are in one-to-one correspondence.